douglasteeple/DIGITS_Traffic_Signs/README.md

 Filename;Annotation tag;Upper left corner X;Upper left corner Y;Lower right corner X;Lower right corner Y;Occluded,On another road;Origin file;Origin frame number;Origin track;Origin track frame number
 ```

+Only the file name, the annotation tag and the sign image coordinates are used in the test and validation datasets.

-The processed images contain just the signs:
+The processed images are cropped from the raw data to contain just the signs:

 <center>
 <table>